clebert/cybernaut/README.md

 $(npm bin)/cybernaut firefox-config.js
 ```

-The configuration can be written as JSON or JavaScript module:
+Such a configuration can be validated with [this JSON schema][19] and written as a JSON file or JavaScript module:

 *firefox-config.json*